flexera-public/cbi-oi-kubecost-exporter/README.md

 | kubecost.shareTenancyCosts | bool | `true` | Share the cost of cluster overhead assets such as cluster management costs |
 | persistentVolume.enabled | bool | `true` |  |
 | persistentVolume.size | string | `"1Gi"` |  |

+## License

+This tool is licensed under the MIT license.
+See the LICENSE file for more details.